What is Pashmina?

-Napoleon may have started the pashmina craze when he presented a Cashmere Pashmina Shawl to his wife.
-Ladies of the 18th century court in France and St. Petersburg were enchanted by the regal feel and warmth of Cashmere Pashmina.
-Pashmina scarves, stoles, wraps, shawls and throws remain an essential part of a fashionable wardrobe, attesting to the durability and appeal of this classic accessory.
+Napoleon may have started the pashmina craze in Europe when he presented a pashmina shawl to his wife, Josephine.
+Ladies of the 18th century court in France and St. Petersburg were enchanted by the regal feel and warmth of these wraps.
+Pashmina is an indispensable women’s fashion accessory.
+It remains an essential part of a fashionable wardrobe, attesting to the durability and appeal of this classic accessory.

-The goats bearing pashmina fiber are commercially reared in the Himalayas as well as now in Gobi Desert (in Mongolia).
-The weather conditions in Mongolia are similar to those of the Himalayan region, and are quite suitable for the goats to grow pashmina.
-Owing to availability of vast open grazing grounds to produce pashmina economically and commercially, production of pashmina in Mongolia costs less than the Himalayas.
-The quality of pashmina wool obtained from the goats raised in Mongolia is the same as that of the Himalayan goats.
-Due to ever increasing demand of pashmina and not everyone knowing about the quality of pashmina, quite a few imitations have also appeared in the market.
-Acrylic and viscose pashmina are two of the most common imitations of pashmina.
-The goats shed their winter coat every spring.
-Approximately 4 to 8 ounces of pashmina fibre is shed by each goat.
-It takes fiber of two to three goats to make one good quality pashmina shawl or stole.
-The pashmina fiber which is closer to the body of the goat is of better quality than the one on the outer side.Quality Check
+The goats bearing pashmina hair are commercially reared in the Himalayas as well as now in Gobi Desert (in Mongolia).
+The weather conditions in Mongolia are similar to those of the Himalayan region, and are quite suitable for the goats to grow pashmina hair.
+Owing to availability of vast open grazing grounds, production of pashmina in Mongolia costs less than the Himalayas.
+The quality of pashmina wool obtained from the Himalayan goats is better than the one obtained from the Mongolian goats.